To Apply - Guide to tenants

 What is an inventory? - An inventory is a record of the condition of the property before move in.

 Who do I go to for property repairs? - This depends on whether the property is managed or let only.
 You will be given this information on sign up.
-With our managed properties our office is open 9-5 Monday-Friday and 9-12 on a Saturday.
+With our managed properties our office is open 9-5 Monday-Friday.
 Managed tenants will be provided with an emergency out of hours number for one of our directors.
 If the repair is necessary due to misuse or neglect the tenant will be responsible for repairs.

 Can my landlord come into the property when I’m not there? - The landlord/ agent must provide you with notice before entering the property.
 For visits this would be arranged in advance.

 What should I do if I want to re- new my contract? - Your contract can be extended by agreement with your landlord.
 This will involve renewing your deposit in line with any newly signed contracts.
-The cost of the deposit renewal is £25.00.
+The cost of the deposit renewal is £50.00inc VAT.

 What do I do if I would like to add someone else to the agreement? - If you would like to add someone to the contract they will then become jointly and severally liable for the property.
 This means that you and the other person become jointly responsible for the rent and bills for the property.
-The additional person will need to collect an application form and go through the application process.
+The additional person will need to collect an application form and go through the application process and the contract will then be renewed at a cost of £50.00inc VAT.

 What happens if I’m part of a joint tenancy and my partner/ sharer decides they want to leave? - Firstly we would check that you are able to afford to cover the rent yourself based on information provided on your initial application.
-It may be necessary to update financial information we currently have on file.
+It may be necessary to update financial information we currently have on file the contract will then be renewed at a cost of £50.00inc VAT.

 What should I do if I want to hand in notice? - One calendar months notice is required from your normal rent date.
 Notice can be submitted after the initial agreed period has expired and providing that no further fixed term has been agreed.
 When we receive notice you will be sent our check-out procedure notes which will give you guidance on how the property should be returned back to us.